pmartindev/chef-mozilla_firefox/README.md

 [cookbook]: https://supermarket.chef.io/cookbooks/mozilla_firefox
 [travis]: https://travis-ci.org/dhoer/chef-mozilla_firefox

-This cookbook installs the latest version of Firefox by default.
+This cookbook installs Firefox browser.
+Mac OS X and Windows downloads directly from Mozilla where you can specify a version with `latest` being the default, and a language with `en-US` being the default.
-On Mac OS X and Windows you can also specify a specific version, e.g. `42.0` and select a specific language with `en-US` being the default.
+Linux only uses the package manager at this time.

-A `firefox_version` method is also available to retrieve exact version installed.
+A `firefox_version` method is also available to retrieve the version installed.

 ## Requirements